Nikeweke/test-tasks/readme.md

 or maybe useful for another time

-* AngularJS - todo app like
+* AngularJS - todo app like for Voicesin company
-* PHP-mvc
 * TestTasks - bundle of test task for Fluvius company
+* PHP-mvc - just my try to implement mvc